pip install llama-index llama-index-embeddings-openai llama-index-graph-stores-kuzu

 Kùzu is an open source, embedded graph database that's designed for query speed and scalability.
 It implements the Cypher query language, and utilizes a structured property graph model (a variant of the labelled property graph model) with support for ACID transactions.
 Because Kùzu is embedded, there's no requirement for a server to set up and use the database.

-If you already have an existing graph, please skip to the end of this notebook.
-Otherwise, let's begin by creating a graph from unstructured text to demonstrate how to use Kùzu as a graph store.
+Let's begin by creating a graph from unstructured text to demonstrate how to use Kùzu as a graph and vector store to answer questions.

 import nest_asyncio